 Of important note, Hauula is also a town of artists.
 Hauula has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hauula’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.32% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hauula telecommute to their jobs.
+Overall, about 7.25% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Hauula is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hauula is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Hauula in 2022 was $27,792, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
-This equates to an annual income of $111,168 for a family of four.
+The per capita income in Hauula in 2022 was $30,844, which is lower middle income relative to Hawaii and the nation.
+This equates to an annual income of $123,376 for a family of four.
 However, Hauula contains both very wealthy and poor people as well.

 Hauula is an extremely ethnically-diverse town.
 The people who call Hauula home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hauula residents report their race to be Native Hawaiian, followed by White.
+The greatest number of Hauula residents report their race to be White, followed by Native Hawaiian.
 Hauula also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.64% of the town’s residents.
-Important ancestries of people in Hauula include German, Italian, Portuguese, Irish, and English.
+People of Hispanic or Latino origin account for 13.50% of the town’s residents.
+Important ancestries of people in Hauula include German, Irish, Italian, Portuguese, and English.

 The most common language spoken in Hauula is English.
 Other important languages spoken here include Pacific Island languages and Portuguese.